University College Dublin A.F.C.: 1980s

 The club struggled initially in the league after their election, never finishing higher than twelfth in the 16-team league, although they did win the Leinster Senior Cup in December 1980, beating St Patrick's Athletic 2–1 in the final.
 However, important changes within the club in 1983 marked a dramatic upturn in fortunes.
 The previously amateur club turned semi-pro, and players outside of the college were allowed to represent the first team.
 This is still the situation today, although in practice most of the players are either students or ex-students.
 By the end of the 1983–84 season, UCD had won the FAI Cup, beating Shamrock Rovers 2–1 after a replay.
 Shamrock Rovers weren't to lose another game in the competition for over three years – until they lost to UCD in 1988.

 That win saw UCD qualify for European competition – the European Cup Winners Cup – for the first time.
-The draw pitted them against Everton, then one of the leading sides in England and boasting players of the calibre of Neville Southall, Kevin Sheedy, Graham Sharp, Peter Reid and Andy Gray.
+The draw pitted them against Everton, then one of the leading sides in England and boasting players of the calibre of Neville Southall, Kevin Sheedy, Graeme Sharp, Peter Reid and Andy Gray.
 The home leg was played in Tolka Park and a crowd of 9,000 – many times UCD's average league crowd – saw the Students come away with a scarcely believable 0–0 draw.
-Another remarkable performance was to follow two weeks later as a solitary Graham Sharp goal gave Everton a 1–0 win.
-Joe Hanrahan skimmed the bar for the Students late on; had he scored, UCD would have progressed on away goals – as it was, Everton went on to win the entire competition, and smashed several records in winning their nation's league title.
-UCD's performance was made all the more remarkable by the fact that at the end of the year Everton were voted the best club side in the World for 1985, by the managers of world national teams.
+Another remarkable performance was to follow two weeks later, as a solitary Graeme Sharp goal gave Everton a 1–0 win.
+Joe Hanrahan skimmed the bar for the Students late on; had he scored, UCD would have progressed on away goals – as it was, Everton went on to win the entire competition and smashed several records in winning their nation's league title.
+UCD's performance was made all the more remarkable by the fact that, at the end of the year, Everton were voted the best club side in the world for 1985 by the managers of world national teams.

 That season saw UCD finish fourth in the league, but they were then forced to release many of their best players due to financial difficulties.
-Joe Hanrahan signed for Manchester United for IR£30,000, Ken O'Doherty moved to Crystal Palace and Alan O'Neill left for Dundalk.
+Joe Hanrahan signed for Manchester United for IR£30,000, Ken O'Doherty moved to Crystal Palace, and Alan O'Neill left for Dundalk.
 The team were relegated in 1985/86 with eight points, a record low in the Premier Division.
 Despite this, in 1987, UCD won the World Collegiate Championships in Las Cruces, New Mexico.

 Promotion in 1988–89 was followed by an immediate relegation, and it was 1994–95 before UCD were to return to the Premier.
-They did so by recording a then record points tally for the First Division, also breaking the record for most goals scored and fewest goals conceded.
+They did so by recording a then-record points tally for the First Division, also breaking the record for most goals scored and fewest goals conceded.